 Security Deposits in Florida

-- Holding Requirement – Landlords must hold security deposits in a:
+- Holding Requirement: Landlords must hold security deposits in an interest-bearing or non-interest-bearing account, or post a surety bond.

-- Allowable Deductions – Unpaid rent, physical damage, damage due to breach of the lease, cleaning costs, charges mentioned in the lease agreement
+- Allowable Deductions: Unpaid rent, physical damage (except normal wear and tear), damage due to a breach of the lease, cleaning costs, and other charges mentioned in the lease agreement.

 - Max.
-Penalty for Late Return –Full deposit plus court costs and attorneys’ fees
+Penalty for Late Return: Tenants can sue for the full deposit plus court costs and attorneys’ fees.

 Early Lease Termination in Florida